Melbourne Rebels: 2011

-Pre-season 2011
+Pre-season

 The Rebels played two pre-season games against Tonga, and one against Fiji, before facing the Crusaders (New Zealand), a fortnight before Round One.

-The Rebels won both games against Tonga, 43–13 at Olympic Park and 54–0 at La Trobe City Stadium in Morwell, playing two uncontracted amateur players from Victorian Rugby Union clubs; Chris Slade from the Melbourne Unicorns and Sam Latunipulu Jnr from the Southern Districts Pirates.
+The Rebels won both games against Tonga, 43–13 at Olympic Park and 54–0 at Latrobe City Stadium in Morwell, playing two uncontracted amateur players from Victorian Rugby Union clubs; Chris Slade from the Melbourne Unicorns and Sam Latunipulu Jnr from the Southern Districts Pirates.

 Coach Macqueen said, after the contests with Tonga: "We were looking to try a few different things and a lot of them came off, so overall, we were happy with the performance; ... it's not about winning and losing, it's about trialling things under pressure.
 [We had pressure and] started to see a lot of the team structure, too, a lot of phases of play coming off. ...
 We are about to enter into one of the toughest competitions in world rugby.
 If we were playing like we are now, we wouldn't be successful ..."